8 ways to enjoy a short break in County Down

 5. After your short break jam-packed full of outdoor exercise, it’s time to unwind in the Soak Seaweed Baths located on the South Promenade in Newcastle.
 Seaweed baths are known to offer some fantastic health and beauty benefits.

-The only authentic bath house of its kind in the UK, it’s the ideal place to experience an activity which has enriched the lives of people on this island for more than a century.
+It’s the ideal place to experience an activity which has enriched the lives of people on this island for more than a century.

 Lie down in your Victorian roll top bath in a private bathroom and soak in hot seawater and fresh seaweed.
 If you want an experience customised to your own preference, bring along your own CD and hand it into reception so you can enjoy your soak listening to your favourite tunes.

 6. Take a walk along the Shimna River at Tollymore Forest Park and view many curiosities along the way including rocky outcrops, bridges, grottos and caves.
-Tree lovers can examine exotic trees such as monkey puzzle and eucalyptus or admire the tall giant redwoods and Monterrey pines.
+Tree lovers can examine exotic trees such as monkey puzzle and eucalyptus or admire the tall giant redwoods and Monterey pines.

 7. The Gothic and Classic collide at Castle Ward which is famous for its views over the tranquil waters of Strangford Lough.
 Move along the Lough Trail and spot a host of wildlife and rare plants along the way.
 Warm up after your walk with a cuppa and a freshly baked scone provided in the tearoom.